KA! Empathogenics Review: Kanna, Mood Support & What to Expect

 Dosing and Personal Approach

 I prefer to start low and adjust slowly.
-Individual sensitivity varies.
+Individual sensitivity varies, and response can differ significantly between people.

 Frequently Asked Questions